Greedddddd/CLONE-DO-GOOGLE-KEEP-COM-JAVASCRIPT/README.md

-Fazendo o eplica do Google keep
+Fazendo a replica do Google keep